defold/doc/docs/en/tutorials/grading.md

 ...
 ```
 1. Comment out drawing of the "tile" predicate, which includes all sprites and tiles.
-This should be around line 33.
+This line of code can be found around line 33 in the render script file.

-If the sprites and tiles disappear with `render.draw(self.tile_pred)` commented out you know that the game runs your render script.
-Undo the change to the render script.
-Now, let's modify the render script to draw to the off-screen buffer:
+If the sprites and tiles disappear by this simple test you know that the game runs your render script.
+If everything works as expected you can undo the change to the render script.

+## Drawing to an off-screen target

+Now, let's modify the render script so that it draws to the off-screen render target instead of the frame buffer.
+First we need to create the render target:

 ```lua
 function init(self)